 AKG K240 is a semi-open true full-size headphone that is intended for studio and monitoring use.
-Apparently this headphone has plenty of variants namely, DF, Sextett, Monitor, and Studio, each of which have very little differences but is intended for different markets.
-The one I have retails for 5,399php (roughly $100) and can be bought at A.Refinery along UP Town Center Diliman Quezon City.
+Apparently, this headphone has plenty of variants namely, DF, Sextett, Monitor, and Studio, each of which have very little differences but are intended for different markets.
+The one I have retails for 5,399php (roughly $100) and can be bought at A.Refinery located in UP Town Center Diliman Quezon City.

 I like how the headphone looks with its old-school styling that contrasts most modern headphones.
 Have a look:

 The packaging is typical of a headphone of this pricing.
 A fairly simple yet bulky cardboard box where the headphone is stored.
 It only comes with a quarter-inch adapter and nothing else.

 Build material while mostly plastic and synthetic materials are quite decent as the headphone appears to be durable enough to withstand the rigors of studio use.
 It has this suspension type headband which at first seems very uncomfortable with how stiff it looks but it was just fine.
 It does create that hot spot at the top over time though which I think is expected for this type of headband.

 The cable attaches to the left earcup although it’s a little tough to pull through.
 It’s not a 3.5 mm connector but rather a mini XLR-type.
 The cable is a little stiff but appears to durable enough for the intended purpose.